LLNL/merlin/docs/source/docker.rst

 This is the same as running merlin if it were installed locally.
 Merlin will run using the local container file system.
-The output can be written to the local file system using the ``--volume`` and ``--workdir`` docker arguments.
+The output can be written to the local file system using the ``--volume`` docker arguments.

 .. code:: bash

+  # Create a config in the local directory
+  docker run --rm -ti --volume "$PWD":/home/merlinu merlin config

+  # Copy an example to the local dir
-  docker run --rm -ti --volume "$PWD":/wd --workdir /wd merlin example slurm_test
+  docker run --rm -ti --volume "$PWD":/home/merlinu merlin example slurm_test

   cd slurm

-  docker run --rm -ti --volume "$PWD":/wd --workdir /wd merlin run slurm_tets.yaml --dry --local
+  docker run --rm -ti --volume "$PWD":/home/merlinu merlin slurm_tets.yaml --dry --local